benzel/socialwhales/README.md

 Basically, we intend to build a social network for whales, where each whale has a profile with associated pictures, it's migration paths shown on Google maps and lots of other useful statistics.
+Whenever a new picture is uploaded, the web service will try identify to whale, i.e. suggest potential matches of this picture with the pictures stored in the whale catalog.

 The project idea and related literature is described in [this presentation](https://raw.github.com/benzel/socialwhales/master/docs/Social Whales--slides.pdf).

 ---